Updated: Jul 20

 All motorized water sports, spa, sunset cruise and other charges are additional per person.

-Disclaimer: note that this deal we were offered with Kanuhura was active when we traveled.
+Disclaimer: note that this deal we were offered with Kanuhura was active when we traveled in 2020.
 If you decide to do a trip with Curiocity, this offer may or may not still be available.

 I cannot stress this enough about Kanuhura - the food and the service was made our trip go from wow to mind blowing.
 In all honesty, I can make do as long as I have a really good cuppa joe every morning.. but this aspect of a trip is the most important for A. From Indian to Italian to salads to burgers.. we had everything during our trip.
 The menu was extensive (despite the covid situation)!